Intersections - Friday, April 17, 2020

 Students will be provided with a poster board of their choice (indicated in the registration) of 32"X40" or 40"X60".

 Students will learn their poster number and location a few days prior to Intersections.
-SOURCE will provide the easel board, requested size board, and clips.
+SOURCE will provide the easel, requested board size, and clips.
 Students need only to provide the poster!

 Patience is Appreciated